Rallying: Citroen leaves world championship as Ogier exits

 (Reuters) - Citroen is leaving the world rally championship with immediate effect after six-times world champion Sebastien Ogier announced his departure from the team, the French manufacturer said on Wednesday.

-Citroen Racing said it had made the decision “due to the absence of a first-class driver available for (the) 2020 season.”
+Citroen Racing said it had made the decision “due to the absence of a first-class driver available for (the) 2020 season” but commercial factors were also a major consideration.

 The motorsport.com website said Ogier was expected to be announced as a Toyota driver on Monday.

-Toyota’s Estonian Ott Tanak won the driver’s title in Spain last month, ending Ogier’s six year reign, but announced four days later that he was joining Hyundai for 2020.
+Toyota’s Estonian Ott Tanak won the driver’s title in Spain last month, ending Ogier’s six-year reign, but announced four days later that he was joining Hyundai for 2020.

 Hyundai secured the manufacturers’ crown when this month’s season-ending Australian race was called off due to the threat of bushfires.